 We aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of students with SEND.
 All staff have access to relevant SEND focused internal training opportunities.
 The SENDCo's are part of local network meetings led by the Local Authority and regularly attend training events for SEND professionals.
-Both SENDCo's are appropriately qualified and receive additional training to recognise the difference between an unmet need and poor behaviour.
+The Lead SENDCO is appropriately qualified and receives additional training to recognise the difference between an unmet need and poor behaviour.
 External professionals are involved to give additional advice and guidance, if appropriate.
+The SENDCo's, with the Senior Leadership Team, ensures that training opportunities are matched to school development priorities and those identified through the use of provision management, and is ongoing.